Natural Language Statistical Features of LSTM-generated Texts: Conclusions

+The presented study suggests many interesting research directions, which we plan to investigate in future works.

+First, we aim to compare the semantic information of original and artificial texts.
+It is clear from the samples shown in the experimental section, that LSTM texts are still far from human-generated texts in terms of meaningfulness, although showing similar statistical properties.
+It is thus possible that certain correlates of semantic information, like burstiness and clustering of keywords, are reflected in LSTM texts.
+Given that even the origin of long-range correlations in natural language is still debated, our work paves the way to deeper future investigations in this direction.

+Secondly, we aim to extend the analysis of these statistical properties of the LSTM texts to different languages, in order to assess whether there are some languages that are easier or more difficult to reproduce for a machine.

+Finally, we aim to extend the study on authorship attribution and plagiarism, for which in this paper we only presented preliminary results.
+For that purpose we plan to employ a larger corpus, in order to compare several authors, genres and languages, and to test different algorithms, as for instance those based on trainable machine learning systems~\cite{Neme2015,Jockers2010}.

 \begin{IEEEbiography}[{ }]{Marco Lippi} received the PhD in Computer and Automation Engineering from the University of Florence in 2010.
-Currently, he is an Assistant Professor at the Department of Sciences and Methods for Engineering, University of Modena and Reggio Emilia.
-He previously held positions at the Universities of Florence, Siena and Bologna, and he was visiting scholar at Universit\'e Pierre et Marie Curie, Paris.
-His work focuses on machine learning and artificial intelligence, with applications in bioinformatics, time-series analysis, game playing, natural language processing, and argumentation mining.
-In 2012 he was awarded the ``E. Caianiello'' prize for the best Italian PhD thesis in the field of neural networks. \end{IEEEbiography}
+Currently, he is Assistant Professor at the Department of Sciences and Methods for Engineering, University of Modena and Reggio Emilia.
+He previously held positions at the Universities of Florence, Siena and Bologna, and he was visiting scholar at UPMC, Paris.
+His work focuses on machine learning and artificial intelligence, with applications in bioinformatics, law, game playing, natural language processing, and argumentation mining. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Marcelo A. Montemurro} obtained a PhD in Theoretical Physics in 2002 at the National University of C\'ordoba (Argentina).
 He then moved to Italy with a fellowship from UNESCO to work at the International Centre for Theoretical Physics in Trieste (Italy).
 In 2004 he moved to the University of Manchester (UK) where he held a number of fellowships before being appointed Lecturer.
 His research interests include the statistical physics of complex systems and computational neuroscience. \end{IEEEbiography}